Pilot killed in helicopter crash in Coalinga identified

 COALINGA, Calif.
-(KGPE) — The pilot killed in a helicopter crashed in Coalinga Wednesday morning has been identified.
+(KSEE) — The pilot killed in a helicopter crashed in Coalinga Wednesday morning has been identified by family members as Mike Fournier, 52 of Rancho Cucamonga.

+Authorities said he was the only person abroad the helicopter when it crashed.

 The crash site was in a remote area southwest of the blaze.